 The Healer’s Art in the News

-There are five sessions for the class, each lasting from 6:30 until 9:30 p.m.
+There are five sessions for the class, running each night from 6:30 until 8:30 p.m.

 The faculty for The Healer's Art at Boonshoft School of Medicine are either on the school's full-time or clinical faculty and represent the following specialties: family medicine, psychiatry, surgery, obstetrics and gynecology, pediatrics or internal medicine.
 Most are busy practitioners and make the serious commitment to teach in the course because of their devotion to the next generation of physicians.
 They are also involved in the area's Finding Meaning in Medicine program.